Q1 My child requires an AAC device, what is the process for purchasing AT?

 - Liberator therapy consultants can assist you in completing assessment and determining the most suitable AAC device option.

 - If your child already has a speech pathologist involved and you would like information on device options for trial contact the local Liberator Consultant.

-- Refer to (insert page link for NDIS funding) for more information regarding the process.
+- Refer HERE for more information regarding the process.